UbuntuDDE/ubuntudde-wallpapers/README.md

 # Deepin Wallpapers

-deepin-wallpapers provides wallpapers of dde
+deepin-wallpapers wallpapers for UbuntuDDE

+To contribute, send a PR with the uploaded to deepin directory as follows:
+<wallpapername>_by_<yourname>.jpg